alexknowshtml/How-To-Indy-Hall/generator/content/07-guides.md

 TODO: Write section on Happy Hour

 ### Buying groceries
-We're (sadly) missing a grocery store in Old City :( Nobody's perfect, eh?
+The closest we've got to a proper grocery store in Old City is the Olde City Food Market on 2nd & Market.
+It's a bit like an oversized bodega, but they're fully-stocked with just about anything you could ask for in terms of basic groceries.
+Prepare to pay a little extra than the likes of Acme, though.

 ## Getting Here